SimonUnge/Project-Euler/README.markdown

-#Project Euler problems using Erlang.
+#Project Euler and Erlang.

-My humble attempt to solve Project Euler with Erlang.
+My humble attempt to solve Project Euler problems with Erlang.